Student007/t2-reference-VMs/README.md

 **The process of creating Vagrantfiles is an interesting method of progressing this task.**

 ### T2-vm create
 It is known, you cannot create virtual Tessels within the Linux and Mac OS X based VMs.
 Only on the Windows VM it works.
-The case of Windows VMs can do this let assume me this is pointing on a system dependency what I couldn't figure out.
+The case that Windows VMs are able to do this let assume me: This is pointing on a system dependency what I couldn't figure out yet.